Emergency Medical Technician

 Students must submit results from a background investigation.
 This process can be done through Castle Branch at www.castlebranch.com.
 Package Code: SQ29

 **ALL EMT PROGRAM STUDENTS MUST PURCHASE AND COMPLETE CASTLEBRANCH REQUIREMENTS BEFORE THE START OF CLASS.**

 Applicants must pass a program approved physical.
 The physical form is available below:

-Depending on which EMT courses you are signed up for your textbooks may vary.
 ALL EMT STUDENTS will be required to purchase the "Nav2 Premier Package" access code along with either the e-book or printed textbook package.
 The college bookstore has books available for you to purchase or you may purchase them at a vendor of your choice.

 The San Jacinto College Emergency Medical Technician Program is accredited by:

 The Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).